dinocore1/Notes/blog.md

+## 2019-05-17

+Working on implementing OTA updates.
+The bootloader (u-boot) boots into recovery mode when either: (1) the users is pressing a special hardware button or (2) reading data from the 'misc' partition.

+The Android system writes 'boot-recovery' into the misc partition when it has finished downloading an OTA update file and now wishes to reboot into recovery mode.
+The bootloader should therefor read the misc partition and look for the special 'boot-recovery' command and if found, boot into recovery mode.
+In uboot, booting into recovery mode is performed by running the `boota recovery` command.
+Reading the misc parition is handled by `f_fastboot.c::fastboot_get_bootmode` and then `bcb_read_command`.
+Note: both `CONFIG_BCB_SUPPORT` and `CONFIG_ANDROID_RECOVERY` need to be defined.

 ## 2019-05-13

 AOSP creates a GPT image as part of the build if `BOARD_BPT_INPUT_FILES` is defined in BoardConfig.mk.
 The tool that builds the image is system/tools/bpt.
 NXP forked and added the `first_partition_offset` feature.
 Later, AOSP added its own simular feature but named it `partitions_offset_begin`.